Natural Health

 Better heart health

-Along with helping brain health, studies have also found that benfotiamine may help the heart by both lowering the risk of heart disease and helping the heart recover when heart cells are injured by a cardiac mishap.
+Along with helping brain health, studies have also found that benfotiamine may help the heart by lowering the risk of heart disease and helping the heart recover when a cardiac mishap injures heart cells.

 The researchers conclude that benfotiamine “could be considered a promising agent for therapeutic and prophylactic interventions in different cardiovascular disorders.”

-Right now, benfotiamine is approved as a drug in Germany that’s prescribed to treat diabetic neuropathy, sciatica and other painful nerve conditions.
-And, since folks with Alzheimer’s disease are almost always thiamine deficient, scientists are studying if benfotiamine could help treat this type of dementia.
+Benfotiamine is approved as a drug in Germany that’s prescribed to treat diabetic neuropathy, sciatica, and other painful nerve conditions.

 Brain Vitality Plus